-Lucy is a trustee of The Churches Conservation Trust, sits on the Board of the Victoria Business Improvement District and also sits on the Development Board of Artichoke and the Actors of Dionysus, and is a patron of the Remember WW1 Campaign.
+Lucy is also a trustee of The Churches Conservation Trust, The Commonwealth War Graves Foundation, and The Great War Symphony and sits on the Development Board of Artichoke and the Actors of Dionysus, and is a patron of the Remember WW1 Campaign.
 Lucy co-founded Never Such Innocence with former trustee Edward Wild.

 Leslie Macleod-Miller (Chair and Trustee)

 Leslie Macleod-Miller qualified as a lawyer originally in Australia before moving to the United Kingdom.
 He has practiced as corporate counsel and legal consultant for a variety of international companies including the Ladbroke Group, Walt Disney, Hutchison Whampoa and Liberty Media.

 He has acted as Chief Executive of the largest gaming lobbying organisation in the United Kingdom, BACTA, and a Vice President of the equivalent European Association.
 His legal publications include Pattisons Licencing Service and a variety of European articles which have been presented to the European parliament.
 His practice now combines legal and political lobbying and is committed to bringing about policy change in areas of social vulnerability.

 Leslie has been involved in a large range of charitable and entertainment activities both as a lawyer and a performer.
 He continues to advise a large spectrum of clients in the third sector.
 He was a finalist in the World Domingo Opera Competition at Covent Garden and continues to perform in the UK.

 Lieutenant Colonel Peter Poole MBE (Trustee)